a5hk/night-coder/color-themes/vscode/README.md

 [![Preview in vscode.dev](https://img.shields.io/badge/preview%20in-vscode.dev-060?style=for-the-badge&labelColor=030917)](https://vscode.dev/theme/a5hk.night-coder/Night%20Coder)

 A dark theme for Night Coders.
-There are two main variants:
+There are three main variants:
-- **Night Coder**
+- **Night Coder** The first and main variant
+- **Night Coder Gray** For those who prefer a little lighter background
 - **Night Coder Warm** The lively and happier version, inspired by [Mayukai Sunset](https://marketplace.visualstudio.com/items?itemName=GulajavaMinistudio.mayukaithemevsc)

 Each of these main variants, has contrast and italic versions.